top of page

 Through qualitative interviews with obstetricians, midwives, mothers, and partners, I surfaced deeper behavioural and emotional drivers.
 Themes included time scarcity, cognitive overload, lack of anticipatory guidance, and the absence of trauma informed communication.
 Importantly, I found that partners felt excluded and clinicians lacked tools that operationalise empathy within their time constraints.
 These insights informed a reframing of consent as an ongoing dialogue, not a one-time signature.

-I had the opportunity to interview obstetricians, the clinical director, and senior midwives at the Royal Women’s Hospital, meeting with them multiple times over three months.
+the clinical director, and senior midwives at the Royal Women’s Hospital, meeting with them multiple times over three months.
 Alongside this, I interviewed mothers, partners, and CALD participants, analysed trauma reports, reviewed podcasts, and gathered insights from five close friends and family members.
 I also drew on my own lived experiences to deepen the research.

 Interviews with mothers and Partners